RADAR-CNS/radar-android-pebble/README.md

 ## Contributing

+Code should be formatted using the [Google Java Code Style Guide](https://google.github.io/styleguide/javaguide.html), except using 4 spaces as indentation.
 Make a pull request once the code is working.